-Criteria Measure Alternative C - Rehabilitate Alte Economic Environment Lifecycle Costs Initial and future capital investment requirements $\leftrightarrow$ Anticipated initial capital cost of \$8.3M Estimated that another rehabilitation would be required in approximately 25 years with replacement in approximately 50 years.
-Estimated 75-year lifecycle cost of \$33M $\checkmark$ Anticipated initial cap structure of convention Estimated that a min approximately 25 year years.
-Estimated 75- Maintenance requirements Ongoing maintenance and inspection of structure.
-Ongoing maintenance EVALUATION SUMMARY Based SHORTLISTED on the evaluated criteria, this alternative was shortlisted to be included in the evaluation of the Overall Crossing Strategy.
-Based No on the evaluated criteria, in the evaluation ernative D - Replace pital cost of between \$19M for replacement ional construction (\$37M for heritage structure) nor rehabilitation would be required in ears with a major rehabilitation in approximately 50 -year lifecycle cost of \$45M.
+Criteria Measure Alternative C - Rehabilitate Alterr Economic Environment Lifecycle Costs Initial and future capital investment requirements \leftrightarrow Anticipated initial capital cost of \$8.3M Estimated that another rehabilitation would be required in approximately 25 years with replacement in approximately 50 years.
+Estimated 75-year lifecycle cost of \$33M \downarrow • Anticipated initial capit structure of conventior Estimated that a minor approximately 25 year years.
+Estimated 75-year Maintenance requirements Ongoing maintenance and inspection of structure. • Ongoing maintenance EVALUATION SUMMARY SHORTLISTED Based on the evaluated criteria, this alternative was shortlisted to be included in the evaluation of the Overall Crossing Strategy.
+NOT Based on the evaluated criteria, th in the evaluation o ernative D - Replace pital cost of between \$19M for replacement ional construction (\$37M for heritage structure) nor rehabilitation would be required in ears with a major rehabilitation in approximately 50 -year lifecycle cost of \$45M.